Introduction of Huang Lian:Golden Thread or Rhizoma Coptidis.

 1~2 calyxes, slightly longer than leaves; sessile cymes, 4~8-flowered; sepals linear-lanceolate, 3-lobed or medullate-pinnate; sepals yellow-green, narrowly ovate, Length 8~12.5 mm, Width 2~2.5 mm, Tips acuminate; about 10 petals, nearly lanceolate, 3~6 mm long, 0.7~1 mm wide, apex acuminate, middle slightly dilated, with honey Groove; Stamens ca. 20, only ca. 1/2 as long as petals; anthers yellow, filaments narrowly linear; 9~12 carpels, styles slightly curved.
 Long, oval-shaped, 6~7 mm long, carpels stalk 7~8 mm long, puberulous.
 Its flowering period is from March to April, fruiting from April to June.

 Ecological environment: The Coptis deltoidea C.Y.
-Cheng et Hsiao., grows in the mountain forest at the altitude of 1,600-2,200 meters above sea level, often cultivated, the wild has been rare.
-Geographical distribution: This species mainly distributed in China provinces Sichuan, etc.
+Cheng et Hsiao., grows in the mountain forest at the altitude of 1,600-2,200 meters above sea level, often cultivated, rare in the wild.
+Geographical distribution: This species mainly distributes in the southwest area of China.

 The Coptis deltoidea C.Y.
 Cheng et Hsiao., prefers to cold and cool environment, better damp, avoid direct light and high-temperature drying.
 When cultivated, the area which altitude over 1,800 meters above sea level should be selected.
 The normal temperature range for plant growth is 8~34 Deg C.